Stefan Regehr

 Product Design Strategy

-I believe that every design decision should be well thought out and validated by core design principles that are specific to the user context and goals rather than opinion.
+Every design decision should be carefully considered and validated against core design principles tailored to the specific user context and goals.Facilitate Collaboration & Shared Success

 Business Problem